Log Floer cohomology for oriented log symplectic surfaces: Introduction

-Consequently, in this work, we take log symplectic structures as a toy model for stable generalized complex 4-manifolds and as a starting point for extending Floer theory to Poisson manifolds with degeneracies.
-This article deals with Lagrangian intersection Floer cohomology, with higher $A_{\infty}$-relations and the ultimate definition of a Fukaya category reserved for upcoming work.
+Consequently, in this work, we take log symplectic structures as proof of concept and as a starting point for extending Floer theory to Poisson manifolds with degeneracies.
+This article is the first in a pair of research papers: It is a detailed exposition of Lagrangian intersection Floer cohomology for log symplectic surfaces with a thorough introduction to those structures.
+Since this work constitutes a crossover between Poisson geometry and Floer theory, this article is written to be accessible to readers who are familiar with only one of those subjects. \\ The definition of higher $A_{\infty}$-relations and the construction of the Fukaya category are reserved for the second upcoming article in the series, \emph{The Fukaya category of an orientable log symplectic surface}, \cite{KL23}.

-In Section \ref{sec:olss}, we begin by recalling Radko's classification result of log symplectic structures on oriented closed surfaces, which we refine by giving a more explicit description of the possible degeneracy loci of these structures: Log symplectic structures on a closed surfaces vanish on a collection of embedded disjoint circles $Z=(Z_0,\dots, Z_k)$; their topological arrangement up to orientation-preserving diffeomorphism is one invariant of the structure, which can be explicitly described in terms of bipartite graphs.
+It is further to be remarked that log symplectic structures exist also on non-orientable surfaces and their theory is as well-understood as in the oriented case \cite{MP18}; the focus of this work on the oriented case is for conciseness and ease of exposition.
+Every log symplectic structure on a non-orientable surface canonically induces a log symplectic structure on its oriented double cover; using this relationship, the theory can directly be extended to the non-orientable case.

-\begin{thm*}\emph{\textbf{(Theorem \ref{thm:graph})}} On a given connected oriented closed surface (with a fixed choice of orientation) $(M,\omega_0)$ of genus $g$, the log symplectic structures $\pi$ are, up to orientation-preserving Poisson isomorphism, in one-to-one correspondence with graphs with the following properties and decorations: \begin{enumerate}[label=(\roman*)] \item The graph $\Gamma$ is equipped with a 2-colouring.
-(I.e. it is a bipartite graph.)
-Additionally, each vertex is decorated with a natural number $g_j\in \Nnum_0$, satisfying $\sum_j g_j + \operatorname{genus}(\Gamma) = g$. \item Each edge is labelled with a positive real number $\tau_i$, the modular period of the corresponding vanishing circle. \item The entire graph is assigned a real number $V(\pi)$, the regularised Liouville volume. \end{enumerate} \end{thm*}
+In Section \ref{sec:olss}, we begin begin by recalling Radko's classification result of log symplectic structures on oriented closed surfaces, as well the refinement using the description of the possible degeneracy loci of these structures first given in \cite{MP18}: Log symplectic structures on a closed surfaces vanish on a collection of embedded disjoint circles $Z=(Z_0,\dots, Z_k)$; the topological arrangement of these circles up to orientation-preserving diffeomorphism is one invariant of the structure, which can be explicitly described in terms of bipartite graphs.
+We examine this correspondence in detail and explicitly describe the induced orientation of each vanishing circle in terms of the ambient orientation.